slackapi/bolt-examples-aws-re-invent-2020/lightsail-containers/java/README.md

-# Lightsail Containers ⚡️ Bolt for Python
+# Lightsail Containers ⚡️ Bolt for Java

-> Slack app example for deploying to Lightsail Containers with Bolt for Python
+> Slack app example for deploying to Lightsail Containers with Bolt for Java

 ## Overview

-This is an example app that updates the [Getting Started ⚡️ Bolt for Python app][bolt-app] to be deployed to [Amazon Lightsail Containers][aws-lightsail] using the [AWS CLI][aws-cli-install].
+This is an example app that updates the [Getting Started ⚡️ Bolt for Java app][bolt-app] to be deployed to [Amazon Lightsail Containers][aws-lightsail] using the [AWS CLI][aws-cli-install].

-Before you begin, you may want to follow our [Getting Started guide][bolt-guide] to learn how to build your first Slack app using the [Bolt for Python framework][bolt-website].
+Before you begin, you may want to follow our [Getting Started guide][bolt-guide] to learn how to build your first Slack app using the [Bolt for Java framework][bolt-website].

 ## Getting started